How to Wash & Take Care of Your Makeup Brushes

 Use running water to soak the powder brush bristle

-2. Mix water and soap/shampoo in the ball, and gently wash the bristle up to the ferrule.
+2. Dilute the neutral detergent in water.
+Wash the bristles up to the ferrule.
 This can also be done on the palm of your hand.
 Try not to get the handle or ferrule wet too much, as it is not good for some brush that’s made of wood.

 Wash the brush by swishing it in a circular motion